 Sometimes, one of the hardest things for an individual with ADHD to do is just to get started!
-Other times, we have great energy and enthusiasm and get started on something with a “bang,” only to lose momentum and struggle to follow through and finish.
+Other times, we have great energy and enthusiasm and get started with a “bang,” only to lose momentum and struggle to follow through and finish.
 I know many of you have left a wake of unfinished projects behind you!
-I hear about them all the time from my clients.
+I hear about them all the time from my clients, and I’ve been there myself.

 Getting in touch with the “Who” of what you’re doing, why it matters in the deeper sense related to your values, is one way to maintain that momentum.
 Creating visual reminders, such as vision board and other reminders, can help keep that motivator in the front of your mind.